 Faculty use clickers in the classroom in a variety of ways:

 Many universities, including UVM, have decided to recommend one brand of clickers to reduce costs to students and encourage reuse of the hand-held devices, therefore reducing electronic waste.
 UVM's Faculty Senate Education and Research Committee have recommended iClicker as the preferred device for UVM.

-1. If you're just starting, you'll need to download a current version of the software (v6.4.1), which is available via the links below.
+If you're just starting, you'll need to download the correct version of the software (v6.4.1), which is available via the links below.
 (Warning: Version 7 is not compatible with UVM iClicker base stations)

 Angell B106 and B112